- Sunscreens for Babies Under 6 Months

 I have plenty of thoughts!
 It’s been a journey for me over the years for sure, and I want to help you avoid the health and environmental mistakes I made and not waste money on brands that just don’t work.

-I Put Sunscreen On My Baby Every Day!
+I Used to Put Sunscreen On My Baby Every Day!

 When I was a mother of one child in 2006, the summer that he was just over one year old, he got breakfast, clothing, and (chemical) sunscreen every morning.
-I cringe at the thought now that I know how sunscreen works, especially when applied so early before even getting into the sun (and we had a very shady yard!
+I cringe at the thought now that I know the risks of chemical sunscreen and how sunscreen works, especially when applied so early before even getting into the sun (and we had a very shady yard!
 Ugh!).

 How times have changed.